canonical/ubuntu-server-documentation/tutorial/managing-software.md

 sudo sed -e 's/LogLevel warn/LogLevel debug/' -i /etc/apache2/apache2.conf
 ```

+We won't be prompted to confirm if we want to make these changes -- but we do
+need root access so we use `sudo` in our command.
+As we hinted in the section
+about `sudo`, the fact that we can make these changes without needing to
+confirm is why it can be so easy to break your system when you're operating as
+root!
+Try running the command without the `sudo`, and you will get a "permission
+denied" error.

-Then, we'll restart our Apache2 server so that we can activate our configuration
+Next, we'll restart our Apache2 server so that we can activate our configuration
 changes:

 ```bash